VTamTam/FT-server/README.md

 # Start the server :
 npm start dev
-   (If you get error about Access to this API has been disallowed means you Token Key which you need for get access to the FT API is expired )
+   (If you get an error about Access about this API, it means it has been disallowed which means your Token Key you need to get access to the FT API has expired)